 Make sure your wheelchair is the right size for you.

 Sit on a foam or gel seat cushion that fits your wheelchair.
-Do NOT sit on donut-shaped cushions.
+Natural sheepskin pads are also helpful to reduce pressure on the skin.
+DO NOT sit on donut-shaped cushions.

-You or your caregiver should shift your weight in your wheelchair every 15 - 20 minutes.
-This will increase blood flow and take pressure off certain areas:
+You or your caregiver should shift your weight in your wheelchair every 15 to 20 minutes.
+This will take pressure off certain areas and maintain blood flow:

 If your caregiver transfers you, make sure they know the proper way to move you.